gebv/strparam/README.md

 ]
 ```

 At the time of parsing the incoming string move around the token array if each token matches.
 Moving from token to token, we keep the general offset.
-For parameters, look for the next constant or end of line.
+For parameters, look for the next constant (search window) or end of line.

 Prefix-tree is used to store the list of patterns.